|Check-in Time Limit|

 Here’s how you can book your Batik Air ticket online:

-Payment for your Batik Air ticket can be made via credit card, internet banking, and kiosk.
+Payment for your Batik Air ticket can be made via bank transfer (ATM/SMS Banking/e-banking/bank teller), credit card, and Indomaret.
 For complete information about payment methods, please visit How to Pay.

 Batik Air e-ticket is an eligible proof for booking an Batik Air flight.
 Show your e-ticket during check-in at the Batik Air counter at the airport, or use it for self check-in (at the airport or online), to get your boarding pass.
 If you have not received your e-ticket within 60 minutes after payment is completed, please contact Traveloka Customer Service.